Wakilat/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 PATH=$PATH:/action
 3. Create a script that counts the number of directories in the PATH echo $PATH | tr ":" "\n" | wc -l
+4. Create a script that lists environment variables. printenv